xiuzhong/rails_source_path/README.md

 # RailsSourcePath

-In rails project, one common case is one form used to create or update an object can be routed from more than one page, when the object is created or updated, it should be redirected back to wherever it came from.
-Rails redirect_back doesn't work in this case because: 1. redirect_back in create/update action will go back to new/edit form.
-2. usually the form is re-rendered if any error exists, which basically breaks the redirect_back. rails-source-path can hanlde this by explicily specifying the entry actions and remember the previous route in session store, hence can be used in the whole controller.
-Also a helper method is providered so it can be used in view like 'back' or 'cancel' button.
+In rails project, one common scenario is:

+One form used to create or update an object can be routed from more than one page, when the object is created or updated, it should be redirected back to wherever it came from.

+Rails `redirect_back` doesn't work in this case because:
+- `redirect_back` in create/update action will go back to new/edit form.
+- usually the form is re-rendered if any error exists, which basically breaks the `redirect_back`.

+`rails-source-path` can hanlde this by explicily specifying the entry actions and remember the previous route in `session` store, hence can be used later in the whole controller.
+Also a helper method is providered so it can be used in view like `back` or `cancel` button.

 ## Installation